This blog contains affiliate links that we use in our homeschool study. Read my disclosures and privacy page.

-The month of March to October is considered the most amazing time of the year to learn and explore about sea turtles where hatchling season is in full swing at May all over the shoreline of Florida’s Atlantic coastline.
-About 90% of sea turtles which are marine mammals nesting in the United States takes place in the sunshine state.
+The month of March to October is considered the most amazing time of the year to learn and explore about Sea Turtles where hatchling season is in full swing at May all over the shoreline of Florida’s coastline.
+It is estimated that about 90% of sea turtles which are marine mammals nesting in the United States takes place in the sunshine state.
 According to study, sea turtles nest at the Northern part of Florida produces “male turtles” while nesting at the Southern beaches hatches “female turtles.”

-Before we begin with the life cycle of the sea turtle, I discuss first the classifications or seven species of sea turtles, which are marine reptiles that need to breathe air to survive.
-I find it highly important to discuss this to my little learner to give her ideas of how each turtle differs from one another.
+Before we begin with the life cycle of the sea turtle, I first discuss the seven species of sea turtles, which are marine reptiles that need to breathe air to survive.
+I find it highly important for my little learner to give her ideas of how each turtle differs from one another.
 I also give her a moment to watch a documentary video from National Geographic Sea Turtle 101.
 This video shows an insightful summary of facts about the sea turtles life at sea and at the shore.
 My little learner had a great time watching this.
 I highly recommend this short video clip to your little ones.
 Very educational indeed!

 SEVEN CLASSIFICATION OF SEA TURTLES